10-3-pursuit/lab-erd-library/readme.md

 Determine how these entities interact with each other and the nature of these relationships.

-- A Book can be borrowed by a Borrowers, each Loan transaction involves only one Book at a time.
+- A Book can be borrowed by a single borrower.
+Each Loan transaction involves only one Book at a time.

 - A Borrower can have multiple Loans over time, but each Loan is associated with only one Borrower at a time.